top of page

 2. This is not a "work program" and we do not get you to do laborious tasks such as erecting fences, hauling dirt, picking up animal poop, and repairing buildings.

 3. We do not get you to cook your own meals.
 Our meals are provided by a cook and kitchen helpers who provide three healthy meals a day.
+Housekeeping staff clean your room/tent and make your bed.

 5. You will be fully trained prior to arriving in Kenya on the identification of cheetahs, and have to pass a qualifying exam.
 There are also regular refresher courses that you are required to participate in if your arrival date is more than 3 months away.
 Once selected, your skills are tested by getting you to identify, match, and confirm cheetah images from Ol Pejeta.
 ALL TEAM MEMBERS ARE REQUIRED TO PARTICIPATE IN A MINIMUM OF 70% OF IDENTIFICATION ASSIGNMENTS PRIOR TO ARRIVAL IN KENYA.